-An abridged public notice calling for nominations will appear in the Mangawhai Focus on Monday 11 July 2022, the Kaipara Lifestyler on Tuesday 12 July 2022 and the Northern Advocate on Wednesday 13 July 2022.
+An abridged public notice calling for nominations will appear in the Mangawhai Focus on Monday 30 June 2025, the Kaipara Lifestyler on Tuesday 1 July 2025 and the Northern Advocate on Wednesday 2 July 2025.

-Each nomination must be made on the appropriate official nomination paper.
-A separate nomination paper is required for each issue or position and these are available from 15 July 2022:
+Each nomination must be made on the appropriate official nomination paper or through the online nominations portal.
+A separate nomination is required for each position and these are available from 4 July 2025.